 St. Lawrence College Board of Governors

 The St. Lawrence College Board of Governors consists of 12 external community members, together with the President and CEO of the College, one student, one faculty member, one support staff member and one administrative staff member.
-Effective October 1, 2010, one-third of the external community members will be appointed through the Public Sector Appointment process and two-thirds will be appointed directly by the St. Lawrence College Board of Governors.
+One-third of the external community members will be appointed through the Public Sector Appointment process with two-thirds appointed directly by the St. Lawrence College Board of Governors.

 - Set the College vision, strategic directions, and overall goals and outcomes within the context of the appropriate laws, government policy, and local need.